 Whether the National Vaccine Injury Compensation Program covers a flu vaccine injury depends on the specific vaccine.
 The NVICP covers seasonal flu shots but not non-seasonal flu vaccines, like the vaccine given for H1N1/Bird flu.
 If you suffered an injury from an annual flu shot, talk with a Seattle vaccine injury lawyer at Menzer Law about filing a petition.

 Can I sue the vaccine maker for a bad vaccine reaction?

-Generally, no. Instead of suing a vaccine manufacturer, you may have the right to file a petition in the U.S. Court of Federal Claims based on the National Vaccine Injury Compensation Program.
+Generally, no. Instead of suing a vaccine manufacturer, you may have the right to file a petition in the U.S. Court of Federal Claims based on the NVICP.
 If you suffered an injury covered by the law from a vaccine also covered by the law, you might receive compensation.
-A Maui vaccine injury lawyer from Menzer Law Firm can explain the law, the process, and your likelihood of success.
+One of our Seattle vaccine injury lawyers from Menzer Law can explain the law, the process and your likelihood of success.

 When can I file a vaccine claim?

-The National Vaccine Injury Compensation Program publishes a Vaccine Injury Table.
-You must have suffered an injury recorded on that table for at least six months, or your injury must have resulted in hospitalization and surgical intervention, or death to file a claim.
-If your injury is not described in the table, you may still have a vaccine claim, talk with a Maui vaccine injury lawyer from Menzer Law Firm.
+The NVICP publishes a Vaccine Injury Table.
+You must have suffered an injury recorded on that table for at least six months, or your injury must have resulted in hospitalization and surgical intervention or death to file a claim.
+If your injury is not described in the table, you may still have a vaccine claim.
+Talk with a Seattle vaccine injury lawyer from our firm.